This year’s Open Submissions Period will begin on April 15, 2023.

 The initial compilation had four reading periods over a one-year timeframe from October 2020 through September 2021.
 Though general submissions are not being accepted right now, Nobody’s Home is still open to expanding in the future.
 The editor will consider additions to the anthology during one open-submissions period each year:

-Queries and submissions will be considered between April 15 and June 15, 2022.
-Works accepted during that time will be added to the anthology in August 2022.
+Unsolicited queries will next be considered between April 15 and June 15, 2023.
+Works accepted during that time will be added to the anthology in August 2023.
 (This year’s open submissions period has ended.)

 *Only submissions of book reviews and interviews will be accepted during other times of the year. (see below)

 General Guidelines for Nonfiction

 Submissions to Nobody’s Home should be accessible to a general audience with a reasonable education level, and may contain up to 5,000 words.
 Facts that are included in the work, such as direct quotes, statistics, or polling, should include sources to aid the editor in evaluating the work.
 Subject matter may be broad, covering a regional trend that extends over decades, but writing about specific aspects of more defined times and places would be better.
 The editor favors works that have humanity and warmth, that employ concreteness rather than generalizations, and that achieve a measure of clarity about a murky subject.

 While this anthology is an appropriate home for thoughtful discussions of complex issues in Southern culture, it is not the right place for intensely academic, highly specialized, or baldly partisan works.
 If you’re considering submitting but are not familiar with how to write creative nonfiction in an accessible style, consider reading editor Lee Gutkind’s brief essay “What is Creative Nonfiction?”